paulinho-16/MEIC-TVVS/assignments/assignment2.md

 }
 ```

-As for the second case, the test must check whether the execution of the evaluated function throws an exception of type ParseException, as suggested by the function signature.
+As for the second case, the test must check whether the execution of the evaluated function throws an exception of type *ParseException*, as suggested by the function signature.
 Since we still need to execute a single test method multiple times with different parameters, we resorted to a parameterized test as well.
 Bearing in mind that now we only need to pass a single value to the test function (there is no output as in the first case), we use the `@ValueSource` annotation to feed the function the invalid values of `strTime`.